 Annual Wage Reporting

-- Employee data submitted from the previous tax year will be accessible through W-2 Online.
-Users can choose any or all names, addresses, and SSNs for completion of the TY2016 W2s.
-The data will only be available to the same user filing for the same employer.
+- Employers may access data submitted from the previous tax year to help complete W-2s for the current tax year.
+Please note, the data is only be available to the same Business Services Online user filing for the same employer.